webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 the P-256 curve {{FIPS186}} to establish a shared secret (see {{dh}}) and a symmetric secret for authentication (see {{auth}}).

-A User Agent generates an ECDH key pair and authentication secret that it associates with each subscription it creates.
-The ECDH public key and the authentication secret are sent to the Application Server with other details of the push subscription.
+A user agent generates an ECDH key pair and authentication secret that it associates with each subscription it creates.
+The ECDH public key and the authentication secret are sent to the application server with other details of the push subscription.

-When sending a message, an Application Server generates an ECDH key pair and a random salt.
+When sending a message, an application server generates an ECDH key pair and a random salt.
 The ECDH public key is encoded into the `keyid` parameter of the encrypted content coding header, the salt in the `salt` parameter of that same header (see Section 2.1 of {{!RFC8188}}).
 The ECDH key pair can be discarded